THE TIMES SQUARE KISS - AN AMERICAN MYSTERY

 Here was a meticulous man, an acute observer of detail, a silent watcher who chose his subjects carefully, methodically.
 He analysed, weighed up the possibilities, waited for the right moment.
 And when that moment arrived, he clicked the shutter.
 His testimony?
 Let's call it the Gospel.

-So judging by the Gospel, was Mendonsa my man?
+So judging by the Gospel, was Mendonca my man?
 He was my kinda guy.
-A war hero, who only two months earlier, while serving on board USS The Sullivans destroyer in the Pacific, had rescued dozens of badly injured seamen from shark infested waters, after two Japanese Kamikaze pilots flew their planes into the USS Bunker Hill, blowing it to smithereens.
-Mendonsa, as did every Allied serviceman and woman in that war, deserved our praise and thanks.
+A war hero, who only two months earlier, while serving onboard the USS The Sullivans destroyer in the Pacific, had participated in the rescue of hundreds of horrifically injured men from its shark infested waters, after two Japanese Kamikaze pilots flew their planes into the USS Bunker Hill, killing nearly 400 sailors and airmen and wounding over 260.

-Glenn gave several interviews.
-Here's excerpts from two of them: "I was on a subway train on VJ Day, heading to Brooklyn to see my girlfriend Ardith Bloomfield.
+"I was on a subway train on VJ Day, heading to Brooklyn to see my girlfriend Ardith Bloomfield.
 At Times Square, this woman ran up to me and said, 'Sailor, I'm so happy for you!'
 I asked her why?
 She said the war was over.
 It meant my brother, prisoner in a Japanese POW camp, would be coming home.
 I was so happy.
 I ran out in the street.
 And then I saw that nurse.
 She saw me hollering and with a big smile on my face.
 I just went right to her and kissed her.
 I heard someone running and stopping right in front of us.
 I raised my head up, and it was a photographer.
 I tried to get my hand out of the way so I wouldn’t block her face, and I kissed her just long enough for him to take the picture.
 We never spoke a word.
 Afterward, I just went on the subway across the street and went to Brooklyn."

 Here, let Greta tell you herself: "I went straight to Time's Square where I saw, on the lighted billboard that goes around the building, 'V-J Day, V-J Day!'
 Suddenly, I was grabbed by a sailor.
 That man was very strong.
 I wasn’t kissing him.
 He was kissing me.
 He was just holding me tight.
 I'm not sure about the kiss... it was just somebody celebrating.
 It wasn't a romantic event.
 It was just an event of 'thank god the war is over."

-Greta herself is pretty cool about the whole thing: "I can't think of anybody who considered that as an assault.
+But Greta?
+She was incredibly cool about the whole thing: "I can't think of anybody who considered that as an assault.
 It was a happy event.
 There is just no way that there was anything bad about it.
 It was all good news, the best news we'd had for a number of years."

 Christmas 2015, I phone the big man.
 We chat for a while, then I say, "So tell me George, are you really the sailor who kissed that nurse?"